2013 Washington Redskins season: Week 8: at Denver Broncos

 This was head coach Mike Shanahan's first return to Denver in 5 years since his dismissal from the organization following the 2008 season.
-Shanahan previously served as the Broncos head coach from 1995–2008, led the team to back-to-back Super Bowl titles in 1998 and 1999, and is the franchise's winningest head coach with a total of 146 games won.
-In a sluggish game that saw 9 combined turnovers by each team, Washington would lead 21-7 at one point, but the Broncos would score 38 straight points to win 45-21.
-The Redskins were outscored 31-0 in the 4th quarter.
+Shanahan previously served as the Broncos head coach from 1995 to 2008, led the team to back-to-back Super Bowl titles in 1998 and 1999, and is the franchise's winningest head coach with a total of 146 games won.
+In a sloppy game that saw 9 combined turnovers, Washington would lead 21–7 at one point, but the Broncos would score 38 straight points to win 45–21.
+The Redskins were outscored 31–0 in the 4th quarter.